Trademark Registration in Singapore: The Tiki vs TikTok Case

 Singapore Trademark Update: Dissimilarity of Marks and Trademark Protection

-Securing a trademark is crucial for businesses in the ever-evolving landscape of intellectual property.
-A strong trademark acts like a flag, waving to consumers and distinguishing your brand from competitors.
-However, a recent case in Singapore underscores the importance of another key factor in trademark registration: dissimilarity.
-The case of Bytedance Ltd v Dol Technology […]
+Trademark Registration in Singapore: IPOS Rules in Favor of Dol Technology Over TikTok Dissimilarity Dispute Securing a distinctive brand identity is a crucial step for businesses in the ever-evolving landscape of intellectual property.
+A strong brand identity acts like a flag, waving to consumers and distinguishing your commercial products from competitors.
+However, a landmark legal […]

-Why Dissimilarity Matters
+Understanding Why Dissimilarity Matters

-The Dissimilarity Test
+The Three-Pillar Dissimilarity Test

 (source: Biro Oktroi Roosseno Singapore)